Akash Ambani's Engagement: Aishwarya Rai Bachchan, Rani Mukerji, Ranbir-Alia & Others Spotted [PICS]

 Disha Patani & Tiger Shroff

-The alleged lovebirds Disha Patani and Tiger Shroff stun everyone with their stylish appearance at the Akash Ambani's engagement.
+The alleged lovebirds Disha Patani and Tiger Shroff stun everyone with their stylish appearance at Akash Ambani's engagement.

 Sara Ali Khan